5 Types of Gold Plating: The Complete Guide to Gold Plated Jewellery

 Environmental and Ethical Considerations in Gold Plating Gold Jewellery

-Gold plating reduces the amount of gold needed, lessening environmental impact from mining.
+Gold plating uses significantly less gold than solid gold jewellery, reducing the environmental impact from mining.
 Many plating facilities recycle gold from waste streams, minimizing waste.
 Additionally, gold plating is used in demanding aerospace applications due to its thermal endurance and resistance to corrosion and radiation, ensuring reliability in extreme conditions.

-Ethical sourcing ensures gold comes from responsible suppliers adhering to labor and environmental standards.
+The jewellery industry increasingly focuses on ethical sourcing to ensure gold comes from responsible suppliers adhering to labor and environmental standards.

 Consumers can support sustainability by choosing brands transparent about their sourcing and environmental practices.